berniegp/mock-xmlhttprequest/README.md

 [![Build Status](https://travis-ci.org/berniegp/mock-xmlhttprequest.svg?branch=master)](https://travis-ci.org/berniegp/mock-xmlhttprequest)

 # mock-xmlhttprequest
 This library is a mock of `XMLHttpRequest` that provides a simple interface to simulate interactions with `XMLHttpRequest`.
-It is meant as a drop-in replacement for `XMLHttpRequest` for your tests.
+It is a drop-in replacement for `XMLHttpRequest` for your tests.

 This library implements the `XMLHttpRequest` interface and handles requests and events as specified in the [XMLHTTPRequest specification](https://xhr.spec.whatwg.org) without using real network requests.
-You can respond to the mock requests using:
+You can respond to the mock requests in three ways:
 - Declarative response configuration using a [mock server](#using-the-mock-server) with [routes](#routes).
 - [Programmatic responses](#responding-to-mockxhr-requests-programmatically).
 - [Request lifecycle hooks](#mockxhr-lifecycle-hooks).

-You can simulate responses, upload progress, errors, etc. with the [mock response methods](#mock-response-methods).
+You can simulate responses, upload progress, errors, and other interactions with the [mock response methods](#mock-response-methods).
 These automatically handle lower-level processing like emitting events and changing the `readystate` property of `XMLHttpRequest`.

 ## Table of contents
 - [Installation](#installation)